 Computer randomization sequence generation was used to produce the randomization.
-Eligible women who signed informed consent were randomly assigned in a 1:1 ratio for one of the two groups.
+Eligible women who signed informed-consent forms were randomly assigned in a 1:1 ratio to one of the two groups.
 The randomization sequence was kept in a sealed envelope, and the sequence was concealed until intervention was assigned.
 Women were allocated to randomization code numbers in chronological order.
 Due to the nature of the intervention, women and the dedicated staff were not blinded to group allocation.
 The data analysis individuals were unaware of the group assignments.

 Statistical analysis

-A series of χ2 tests or Fisher's exact tests (when the assumptions of the parametric χ2 test hadn’t met), and Student's t test or nonparametric Mann–Whitney U tests (in the case where the underlying distribution is not normal) were conducted to analyze the differences between women characteristics in both groups.
-We computed the 2-tailed P values, where P < 0.05 was considered a statistically significant result.
-Statistical analyses were performed using the SAS software package version 9.4 (SAS Institute, Cary NC).
+A series of χ2 tests or Fisher exact tests (when the assumptions of the parametric χ2 test had not been met) and Student t tests or nonparametric Mann–Whitney U tests (in the case where the underlying distribution was not normal) were conducted to analyze the differences between characteristics of the women in both groups.
+We computed the 2-tailed P values, where P < .05 was considered a statistically significant result.
+Statistical analyses were performed using the SAS software package version 9.4 (SAS Institute, Cary, NC).

-Oxytocin levels were calculated using a four-parameter logistic curve-fitting model (Excel, Microsoft), and results were compared using a two-tailed student t-test.
+Oxytocin levels were calculated using a 4-parameter logistic curve-fitting model (Excel, Microsoft), and results were compared using a 2-tailed Student t test.